 - Are there online tutorials on how to use the systems?

 The research computing website has a step-by-step tutorial on how to connect to the system.
 That same page contains links near the bottom on related topics like data transfer and data visualization.
 Our FAQ also has useful information.

 For users completely new to clusters or Linux in general, we have a new user's guide.

-Helpful tip: when typing a question into a search engine, you are more likely to find Princeton-hosted resources like On Computing Well if you add the word 'Princeton' to your search string.
+Helpful tip: when typing a question into a search engine, you are more likely to find Princeton-hosted resources if you add the word 'Princeton' to your search string.

 In addition to the above, Research Computing also has a collection of links to online information that could be helpful for more specific aspects of using our systems.
 Future additions to this list may touch on broader topics in research computing.

 - Is there live training on how to use the systems?